Hydra9268/json-loom/README.md

 JSON-LOOM is a lightweight preprocessor that lets you author **normalized JSON** (similar to relational tables) and compile it into **flat, document-friendly JSON** optimized for document databases (e.g., MongoDB, CouchDB, Firestore).
-Think of it as **Sass for JSON**: write once, keep it DRY, and compile to ready-to-use output.
+Think of it as **Sass for JSON**:

+- Write once
+- Keep it DRY
+- Compile to ready-to-use output

 ---